nsitu/wasm-ffmpeg-test/README.md

 # wasm-ffmpeg-test
-Testing out Web Assembly version of FFMPEG
+Testing out Web Assembly version of FFMPEG for making cross sections from videos.